 Also, note that your HVAC system will need plumbing, and these costs are not included above.

-When researching HVAC upgrades or trying to convince your CFO not to push the HVAC upgrade off for another year, you need to assess the life cycle costs associated with energy efficiency to determine the worth of the upgrade.
+When researching commercial HVAC pricing or trying to convince your CFO not to push the HVAC upgrade off for another year, you need to assess the life cycle costs associated with energy efficiency to determine the worth of the upgrade.

 To do so, compare the cost of each HVAC part operating under “standard-efficiency” and “high efficiency.”
 Create a checklist and come up with your estimated lifecycle comparison costs for each element.